sodonnell/plowbot/README.md

 * !uptime - Displays the uptime of the server the bot in running on.

 **Public/Non-Bot-Master Channel Triggers**
-* !md5 [string] - Converts text/string to md5 hash.
-* !addquote [string] - Add quote to database (if enabled)
+* !addquote [string] - Add quote to database
-* !quote - Print random quote from database (if enabled)
+* !quote - Print random quote from database

 **Deprecated Triggers**
+* !md5 [string] - Converts text/string to md5 hash. *DEPRECATED*
-* !bitly [url] - returns a URL-shortened bookmark of the specified URL.
+* !bitly [url] - returns a URL-shortened bookmark of the specified URL. *DEPRECATED/REMOVED*